 Treating Your Bed for Bed Bugs

 The reason for treating in this order is to establish chemical barriers between the infested and uninfested areas before you start stirring up the bed bugs in the area with the worst infestation.
-If the adjacent areas and furnishings haven't already been treated by the time you start treating the bed, you may wind up scattering the bed bugs and making the problem worse.
+If the adjacent areas and furnishings haven't already been treated by the time you start treating the bed, you will wind up scattering the bed bugs and making the problem worse.
 So we start with the uninfested areas and work our way in to the infested ones, this way the bed bugs we stir up will have no place to go that hasn't already been treated.

 That's also one of the reasons why you should read this page, this one, this one, this one, and this one, in that order, if you haven't already read them, before treating your bed.
 The other reason is that a lot of people land on this page because a search engine brought them here, without the benefit of having read the rest of the pages.
 Reading the other pages first will help this one make more sense to you and will improve the odds of your bed bug control treatment being successful.

 Treating the Bed Frame, Head Board, and Foot Board